 The Note10 Lite also has a 4,500 mAh battery, octa-core CPU and up to 1TB of internal storage via micro SD card (sold separately).

-Figured out which Samsung Galaxy handset suits you best?
-Whether it's the S20 Ultra or the Note10 Lite you love, you're sure to find a great deal today with Mobiles.co.uk.
+Figured out which of the latest Samsung phones suits you best?
+Whether it's the S20 Ultra or the Note10 Lite you love, you're sure to find a great deal on a new Galaxy phone today with Mobiles.co.uk.